HwenZhang/basal-crevasses/README.md

 ## Description

 Each folder named "Figure_n" (n=1,2,3...) contains the code to produce the corresponding figure in the manuscript.
-The computation relies on the open-source finite element library FEniCS and boundary element code developed by Tim Davis.
+The computation relies on the open-source finite element library FEniCS (Logg and Wells, [2010](https://doi.org/10.1145/1731022.1731030)) and boundary element code developed by Davis, [2017](https://abdn.primo.exlibrisgroup.com/discovery/delivery/44ABE_INST:44ABE_VU1/12153058290005941?lang=en&viewerServiceCode=AlmaViewer).

 ## Instructions for Use